List of Commonwealth records in swimming

 Below is a list of current Commonwealth swimming records.
 This includes all countries that make up the Commonwealth of Nations.
-Of the 92 events, Australia currently holds records in 50 of them, Great Britain 16, South Africa 11, Canada 11, New Zealand 4, Jamaica 2 and Singapore 1.
+Of the 92 events, Australia currently holds records in 47 of them, Canada 20, Great Britain 13, South Africa 7, New Zealand 3, Jamaica 2, and Cayman Islands 1.

 This is not to be confused with Commonwealth Games records which are championship records attained in those Games only.